2310 Criteria for Immediate or Expedited Responses to Service Requests

 An application for services was made if any one of the following occurs:

-Once an application has begun, the case worker must record the disposition of the application in the Service Authorization System Online (SASO).
+Once an application has begun, the caseworker must record the disposition of the application, including denials, in the Service Authorization System Online (SASO).

-Example 1 (Request for Services Only): A hospital social worker contacts HHSC on behalf of a person who is being discharged the following day.
-The social worker notes that the person lives alone and believes the person’s condition will result in a need for personal attendant services (PAS).
-In response to the social worker's call, an intake specialist contacts the person and he states that his daughter will be living with him during the weeks following release from the hospital and will be able to provide all his needs.
-He states that he will call HHSC if PAS is needed at a later time.
+Example 1- Request for Services Only: A hospital social worker contacts HHSC for someone who is being discharged the following day.
+The social worker notes that the person lives alone and that they will need personal attendant services (PAS) because of their condition.
+In response to the social worker's call, an intake specialist contacts the person and they state that their daughter will be living with them during the weeks after their release from the hospital.
+The daughter will be able to provide all of their needs.
+They state that they will call HHSC if PAS is needed later.

-This is not an intake but is an example of a request for services that is appropriately screened and determined CCSE services are not needed at this time.
-Although the intake specialist contacted the person and some information may have been recorded, Form 2110, Community Care Intake, was not completed in the Intake (NTK) system and a case worker was not assigned to the case.
-There is no need to send Form 2065-A, Notification of Community Care Services.
+This is not an intake.
+It is an example of an appropriately screened request for services when it is determined CCSE services are not currently needed.
+Although some information may have been recorded on Form 2110, Community Care Intake (PDF) in the Intake (NTK) system, a caseworker was not assigned to the case.
+There is no need to send Form 2065-A, Notification of Community Care Services (PDF).
 No entries in SASO are required.

-Example 2 (Intake Only): A person contacts HHSC requesting Home-Delivered Meals (HDM).
-The intake specialist completes Form 2110 and assigns the intake to a case worker.
-When the case worker calls to set up an appointment, the person states that he has changed his mind and does not want HHSC services.
-The case worker records the correct denial code (from the Community Services Interest List (CSIL) denial codes) for voluntary withdrawal in the NTK system comments section.
+Example 2 - Intake Only for Title XX services that do not require a home visit: A person contacts HHSC requesting Home-Delivered Meals (HDM).
+The intake specialist enters the information into the Community Services Intake List (CSIL) and completes the Form 2110 information in the Intake (NTK) system if the person is not currently receiving CCSE services.
+When funds are available, the Title XX request is assigned to a caseworker.
+When the caseworker calls to set up an appointment, the person states they have changed their mind and do not want CCSE services.
+The caseworker records the correct denial code in the Community Services Interest List (CSIL) and if needed, closes the request in the Intake (NTK) system.
 There is no need to send Form 2065-A. No entries in SASO are required.

-Example 3 (Application): A person contacts HHSC and requests Primary Home Care.
-The case worker schedules the home visit and upon arriving at the person’s home, the person states he is moving out of state and does not need services.
-Because a home visit was made, this is considered an application and must be entered in SASO and Form 2065-A sent to the applicant.
+Example 3- Application: A person contacts HHSC and requests Community Attendant Services (CAS).
+The caseworker schedules a face-to-face home visit and upon arriving at the person’s home, the person states they are moving out of state and they do not need services.
+Because a face-to-face home visit was made, this is considered an application and the application denial must be entered in SASO.
+Form 2065-A is sent to the applicant.

 2333.1 Required SASO Entries for Applications Withdrawn Early in the Process